Simultaneous upper and lower bounds of American-style option prices with hedging via neural networks: Conclusion

 \section{Conclusion}

-We have designed two methods that use artificial neural networks to simultaneously compute both lower and upper bounds of an American option price.
-Both methods determine the stopping strategy by comparing the immediate exercise payoff and the continuation value.
-The first method uses a series of networks to approximate the continuation values and martingale increments at each exercise time.
-The second method applies one global network by adding time as an additional input, and alternates between network training and stopping strategy updates until a stopping criterion is met.
-From the results shown in Section 4 we can see that they both work efficiently while the second method offers more flexibility.
-One advantage of our methods is that nested simulations are avoided, which is a significant computational improvement when pricing American/Bermudan options that have frequent exercise opportunities.
-Moreover, our method offers the hedging strategy as a by-product without extra simulations and calculations, which can also be used for the variance reduction.
-Though most numerical results shown in this paper are based on the Geometric Brownian Motion, the only restriction to apply our methods is the Markovian property of the underlying asset price model.
-This allows us to extend our methods to more complicated models.
-Our work can also be extended to solve reflected backward stochastic differential equations.
+In this paper, we introduce two innovative approaches aimed at simultaneously addressing the American-style option pricing problem and its dual form, providing both lower and upper bounds on the option price using deep learning using neural networks.
+Both methods are based on the least squares Monte Carlo method with the incorporation of duality.
+The first method employs a series of networks to approximate the continuation values and martingale increments at each exercise time.
+The second method applies one global network by adding time as a state variable to perform the regression and alternates the network training and the update of the stopping strategy till a stopping criterion is met.
+We propose several variants to enhance the methods from different perspectives.
+One notable advantage of our methods is that nested simulations are avoided, significantly reducing the computation complexity when pricing American-style/Bermudan options that have frequent exercise opportunities.
+Moreover, the methods naturally yield hedging strategies, serving as effective control variates for variance reduction.